chef/knife-vcenter/README.md

 * Report issues/questions/feature requests on [GitHub Issues][issues]

 Pull requests are very welcome!
 Make sure your patches are well tested.
-Ideally create a topic branch for every separate change you make.
+Ideally, create a topic branch for every separate change you make.
 For
 example:

 1. Fork the repo